donetian-petkov/devops-pipeline/README.md

 sudo systemctl restart jenkins

 22. I also copied the Dockerfile to the /home/jenkins.
-23. Finally I ran Build Now on the Pipeline to check if everything works as expected and I received successful output.
+23. Finally I ran Build Now on the Pipeline to check if everything works as expected and I received successful output, which can be found in the success_pipeline_output.txt